huggingface/blog/optimizing-bark.md

 ## 2. Half-precision

-Most AI models typically use a storage format called single-precision floating point, i.e `fp32`.
-What does it means in practice ?
+Most AI models typically use a storage format called single-precision floating point, i.e. `fp32`.
+What does it mean in practice?
 Each number is stored using 32 bits.

-You can thus chose to encode the numbers using 16 bits, with what is called half-precision floating point, i.e `fp16`, and use half as many storage than before!
+You can thus choose to encode the numbers using 16 bits, with what is called half-precision floating point, i.e. `fp16`, and use half as much storage as before!
 More than that, you also get inference speed-up!

-Of course, it also comes with a small performance degradation, since operations inside the model won't be as precise as using `fp32`.
+Of course, it also comes with small performance degradation since operations inside the model won't be as precise as using `fp32`.

 You can load a 🤗 Transformers model with half-precision by simpling adding `torch_dtype=torch.float16` to the `BarkModel.from_pretrained(...)` line!